diditagain/appodeal-case/README.md

 I won't get into drag/drop functionality since it's pretty straightforward using Monobehavior's built in methods.
 That's one of the few parts where I let AI take the lead.
 And it did a good job.
 After we drop card on a stack, we invoke `OnCardDropped` event, which we subscribed on BoardController.

 Note: How safe or logical to subscribe to an event in a loop with possible of hundred iterations?
 With UnityEvents, I'd say it's pretty safe.
+Plus, I already unsub from object if it gets destroyed.

 #### CardStackView

 A class just with a `Stack<>`.
 Holds the data of cards on that stack.
-Also used as a model for simplicity.
+Also used as the model for simplicity.

 #### SetupData (ScriptableObject)